Some visit links earn us a commission.

 Quick verdict

-That said, Mochi Health wins on specific dimensions.
-Flat all-in pricing, transparent compounded sourcing, and no lock-in.
+Mochi Health is the better pick for most patients on overall scoring.
+Flat monthly pricing, transparent compounded sourcing and no lock-in.
 Best fit for cash-pay patients who want predictable monthly billing.

 Side-by-side